-History of the Company
+History of the Issuer

-The Company's roots go back to 1720 with the foundation of 'N.V.
+The Issuer's roots go back to 1720 with the foundation of 'N.V.
 Maatschappij van Assurantie, Discontering en Beleening der Stad Rotterdam anno 1720', which - on 21 June 1720 - became the first listed insurance company in the Netherlands.
-The company similar to its present form was created in 2000 through the acquisition of ASR Verzekeringsgroep by Fortis.
+The company in its present form, was created in 2000 through the acquisition of ASR Verzekeringsgroep by Fortis.
 In October 2005, the brands AMEV, Stad Rotterdam and Woudsend Verzekeringen were replaced by Fortis ASR.
 In the same month, the name of the insurance group was changed to Fortis Verzekeringen Nederland.
-In 2008, the Company was nationalised after the collapse of Fortis.
-In March 2009, the new name ASR Nederland N.V. (a.s.r.) was introduced. a.s.r is listed on Euronext Amsterdam since 10 June 2016.
+In 2008, the Issuer was nationalised following the collapse of Fortis.
+In March 2009, the new name ASR Nederland N.V. (a.s.r.) was introduced.
+The Issuer has been listed on Euronext Amsterdam since 10 June 2016 (NL0011872643).